divio/divio-cloud-docs/introduction/includes/03-local-1-set-up.rst

     :alt: 'Application slug'
     :width: 483

-Alternatively you can use the ``divio`` command to list your cloud application, which will show their slugs:
+Alternatively you can use the ``divio`` command to list your cloud applications, which will show their slugs:

 ..  code-block:: bash